 \subsection{The 1FGL Detection Threshold}

-In the direct measures the 1FGL detection threshold entered implicitly through the mask.
-Here we use the observed 1FGL source distribution to estimate the detection threshold explicitly, and therefore assign explicit values to the $w_j$.
-In practice, this appears to be consistent with a condition solely upon the photon flux from 1--100~GeV ($\F_{35}$).
-Importantly, there does not appear to be any systematic correlation between $\F_{35}$ and the photon spectral index, $\Gamma$ (see the top panel of Figure \ref{fig:FGL_GvF}).
-It is not, however, consistent with a simple cut-off, and in the interest of completeness, we characterize the threshold function here.
+In the direct measures, the 1FGL detection threshold entered implicitly through the mask.
+Here, we use the observed 1FGL source distribution to estimate the detection threshold explicitly and therefore assign explicit values to the $w_j$.
+In practice, this is consistent with a condition solely upon the photon flux from 1 to 100~GeV ($\F_{35}$).
+Importantly, there is no systematic correlation between $\F_{35}$ and the photon spectral index, $\Gamma$ \citep[see the top panel of Figure \ref{fig:FGL_GvF} and Figure 1 of][]{Cuoco}.
+This is very different from the photon flux from 100~MeV to 100~GeV ($\F_{25}$), which strongly correlates with the photon spectral index for small fluxes due to the strong energy dependence of the point-spread function of \Fermi-LAT below 1 GeV \citep[see Appendix A of][]{1FGL,Cuoco}.
+Hence, the intrinsic flux distribution function can either be directly studied above 1 GeV or by adopting a non-parametric method, which allows for reconstruction of it from the observationally biased flux distribution \citep{SPA12}.
+In any case, the detection threshold is not, however, consistent with a simple cutoff, and in the interest of completeness, we characterize the threshold function here.